 Mainstream reports including that of the World Health Organisation recognise that there is no present pharmaceutical or immunization solution for COVID-19.
-Which meant that “lockdown” self-quarantine, restricted human to human contact with elevated hygiene protocols are still one of the best courses of action to slow the rapid spread of the virus.
+Which meant that “lockdown” self-quarantine, restricted human to human contact coupled with elevated hygiene protocols are still one of the best courses of action to slow the spread of the virus.

-An infection rate of this speed and scale means that the virus is ubiquitous and ascend through all strata of our society until our immune systems have developed the natural defences to it or we develop a vaccine.
 The vast majority of the people catching COVID-19 fully recover, without needing medical attention and only experience “mild flu-like” symptoms, unfortunately, this “mildness” is also what perpetuates the spread.

 Dr Stephen Gluckman an infectious diseases expert and director of Penn Global Medicine.

 “Coronaviruses aren’t new, they’ve been around for a long, long time and many species – not just humans – get them,” he explained.
 “So we know a fair amount about coronaviruses in general.
 For the most part, the feeling is once you’ve had a specific coronavirus, you are immune.
 We don’t have enough data to say that with this coronavirus, but it is likely.”

 This likely means that people who initially recovered may relapse rather than get reinfected with the virus.
 According to one study, people with mild infections can test positive for the virus by throat swabs “for days and even weeks after their illness”.

 But, that doesn’t mean it is impossible to contract the disease again, especially in those who may be immunocompromised.